-With a lightweight foam footbed, it's no surprise that we couldn't score the Olowahu super high in this category.
+With a lightweight foam footbed, it's no surprise that the Olowahu falls a little short in this category.
 The footbed is indeed quite thick, so it's better than many cheap bargain bin foam flips, but not by a ton.
 And one of the major issues with foot-molding footbeds is that, if you have any abnormalities in your stance, like pronation or supination, they will get molded into the footbed instead of the footbed helping to correct the issue.

-The above issues aside, the extra straps on this flip did add a bit of stability that would have otherwise been lacking.
-But overall, if good support is a priority for your footwear, we recommend looking into a sandal with a well-executed contoured footbed like the Birkenstock Gizeh or the Vionic Tide II which has built-in orthotics.
+These issues aside, the extra straps on this flip do add a bit of stability that would otherwise be lacking.
+But overall, if excellent support is a priority for your footwear, we recommend looking into a sandal with a well-executed contoured footbed.

-As with support and stability, we weren't able to score the Olowahu very high for durability because the entire footbed is made out of lightweight moldable foam.
-It's thick enough that this shoe will last you for at least several seasons, but if you're hard on your summer flips — hiking, biking, scrambling, etc. — the foam will get worn and torn pretty quickly.
+As with support and stability, we can't score the Olowahu very high for durability because the entire footbed is made out of lightweight moldable foam.
+It's thick enough that this shoe will last you for at least several seasons, but if you're hard on your summer flips — hiking, biking, scrambling, etc. — the foam could get worn and torn pretty quickly.

 While the footbed on the Olowahu dried decently quickly after a thorough soaking (15 minutes), the fleece-lined polyester straps took a surprisingly long time.
 Still damp at over an hour, we went for a bike ride thinking the wind would help dry them out.
-One hour and forty minutes later the straps were still a bit damp, and we found them to be a bit scratchy-feeling when wet, at least during the break-in phase.
+One hour and forty minutes later, the straps were still a bit damp, and we found them to be a bit scratchy-feeling when wet during the break-in phase.

-Walking around with a wet footbed wasn't super secure either, it felt a bit like the straps were pushing our foot out the back.
-This lessened later on when the footbed was more contoured and broken in.
-And, as mentioned above, the footbed does dry pretty quickly.
+Walking around with a wet footbed isn't super secure either: the combo of water and complicated straps makes it feel a bit like your foot is going to be pushed out the back.
+This lessens later on when the footbed is broken in and more contoured and, as mentioned above, the footbed does dry pretty quickly.
 Long story short, this isn't the most pleasant sandal to have on when wet, but as long as you're not trying to use it as a water shoe, all the issues we had were relatively minor or resolved themselves quickly.

-The Olowahu did respectably through all of our testing challenges, but it was pretty apparent that it's not the best choice for rafting trips or rock climbing approaches.
-But that's okay!
-This cute flip is fantastic for most everything else and you don't need every pair of shoes in your closet to be able to do it all.
-This stylish sandal is an easy and comfortable summer shoe that, considering the price, we don't think you'll regret buying in the slightest.
+The Olowahu did respectably through all of our testing challenges, but it was pretty apparent that it's not the best choice for rafting trips or rock climbing approaches (nd that's okay!).
+This cute flip is fantastic for most everything else, and you don't need every pair of shoes in your closet to be able to do it all.
+It's a stylish and comfortable summer shoe that, considering the price, we don't think you'll regret buying in the slightest.

-Obviously, we think this sandal is a great value since we gave it our Best Buy award!
-For $25 you really can't go wrong here.
-While the Olowahu isn't the most durable or stable shoe, it's chic, affordable, comfortable, and well enough constructed to last you for years, depending on what shenanigans you like to get up to during flip-flop weather.
+This sandal is a great value for the price point.
+While it isn't the most durable or stable shoe, it's chic, affordable, comfortable, and well-constructed enough to last you for a while, depending on what shenanigans you like to get up to during flip flop weather.

-The Olowahu is a lightweight and super affordable flip-flop that was one of the top performers for style and comfort.
-While the foam footbed and complicated straps aren't the best for heavy hiking or regular poolside soakings, there is no doubt that this is an impressive shoe for the price.
+The Olowahu is a lightweight and super affordable flip flop that is a winner for style and comfort.
+While the foam footbed and complicated straps aren't the best for heavy hiking or regular poolside soakings, there is no doubt that this is a great shoe for the price.
 The footbed will mold to your feet over time, making it even more comfortable and personalized.
-If you want something attractive and plush but don't want the stress of throwing down tons of money, this $25 gem is a must.
+If you want something attractive and plush but don't want the stress of throwing down tons of money, this gem is a must.

 — Penney Garrett